 Born 31/10/1993, Kerne joined the GG charity in November 2013 with a view to representing the views and needs of young people in the Green community.

 Already a GG festival veteran, having worked in the Kids’ Area and site infrastructure, Kerne brings a unique perspective to the charity and has helped co-ordinate youth activities.

 Guy has been active in festivals and the Green movement since Stonehenge in the early 80’s.
 A former squatter and bus dweller, he now lives in a community in West Wales with his family.

-Guy was instrumental in producing the GG Charity’s ‘Sustainable Futures’ event in Carmarthenshire, in 2016.
+A juggler and singer, Guy also stood as Green Party parliamentary candidate for Llanelli and was instrumental in producing the GG charity’s ‘Sustainable Futures’ event in Carmarthenshire, in 2016.

-A committed and passionate environmental and social justice activist and parent, Chloe co-ordinates the Campaigns Area at the Green Gathering festival.
+A committed and passionate environmental and social justice activist and parent, Chloe has in recent years co-ordinated the Campaigns area at the Green Gathering festival.